-While the group has a strong theoretical base, we’re also heavily involved in specific application areas, particularly forensic science, law, agriculture, and functional genomics data, such as gene expression microarrays.
+While the group has a strong theoretical base, a key component in the research relates to the interdisciplinary aspects of statistics with specific application areas including for example, ecology, geosciences, medicine, forensic science, law, and functional genomics data, such as gene expression microarrays.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.